Holly Morris (author): Career

-Morris is a longtime host of several television documentary series’ including the PBS’s Globe Trekker, for which she has filmed in dozens of countries including Zambia, Malawi, Niger, Syria, Peru, Bangladesh, Paraguay, Gabon, Uruguay, Ukraine, and Iran.

-Morris founded PowderKeg Writers' Residency in Brooklyn, New York, New York.

 Morris is the former Editorial Director of the book publishing company Seal Press, where she edited the Adventura series – ground breaking books about women explorers, travelers, and environmental issues.
 As an editorial director, she acquired and edited fiction and non-fiction on diverse topics including third wave feminism, health, international politics, and travel.

 Personal life

-Morris lives in Brooklyn, New York, with her partner Michael Kovnat and their daughter.
+Morris lives in Brooklyn, New York, and Santa Fe, NM, with her partner Michael Kovnat and their daughter.